crispab/signup/README.md

 - posgression (temporary PostgreSQL database instance on demand) - http://www.postgression.com

 #### Acceptance tests ####
-The acceptance tests (fixtures) are actually written in Java (and not Scala).
+The acceptance tests (step functions) are actually written in Java (and not Scala).

 To execute the acceptance tests:
 ```